Public-Annotation-Network/management/README.md

 ### 1. Browser Extension >> [Go to Repository](https://github.com/Public-Annotation-Network/extension)

-This component contributes the most to PAN user experience.
-By using the browser expension, users could retrieve published annotations that are already on the netowrk or submit their own annotations in relations to specific webpages.
+The PAN browser extension is the primary medium through which users interact with the Public Annotation Network.
+By using the extension, users can retrieve published annotations that are already on the network or submit their own annotations in relation to specific webpages.

 ### 2. Publisher >> [Go to Repository](https://github.com/Public-Annotation-Network/publisher)

 The publisher is an optional quality of life component.
 Its primary objective is to make publishing annotations cheaper by batching multiple operations into a single Ethereum transaction.
-The more transactions are batched together, the cheaper publishing becomes.
+The more Ethereum transactions are batched together, the cheaper the act of publishing becomes.
 To provide further utility, the publisher service exposes a REST API that allows for easy querying of existing annotations and optimizing query performance by caching annotations in the registry.

 ### 3. Subgraph >> [Go to Repository](https://github.com/Public-Annotation-Network/subgraph)

-The PAN subgraph is an optional component of the architecture mainly to reduce query times.
-For every transaction which stores a batch id on-chain - it indexes all annotations of the batch from IPFS and stores an additional reference (e.g. the tweet id, username) for the annotation.
+The PAN Subgraph is an optional component of the architecture, mainly used to reduce query times.
+For every transaction, which stores a batch id on-chain, it indexes all annotations of the batch from IPFS and stores an additional reference (e.g. the tweet id and username) for the annotation.
 To obtain for example all annotations for a user or a tweet the extension (or the publisher) submits a GraphQL query to the subgraph containing the username or the tweet id.

 ## Future of PAN